 In an almost improbable twist of fate, David’s first major feature film audition lead to him being cast in the Sundance Film Festival double winner Quinceañera (Grand Jury & Audience Award) directed by Wash Westmoreland and Richard Glatzer (Still Alice, The Last of Robin Hood).
 The film also picked up the Independent Spirit’s John Cassavetes Award.
 The film brought Latino culture in Los Angeles to the forefront as well as the everyday lives of gay men living in Echo Park.
 Inspired by his experience David went on to write, produce and star in his own issue-driven movie I Do, which explored the heart-breaking realities gay people and their families faced before DOMA was overturned.
 Raising over $100,000 on sites including Kickstarter and Indiegogo I Do enjoyed national and international theatrical and digital releases and went on to win 12 festival awards, including “Best of the Fest” at the Palm Springs International Film Festival.

-As a producer David has worked with casting directors who use self tapes as part of the casting process.
-As an actor, after he was asked to submit a self tape for a pilot within the hour and had no one to read with, he realized there was also a need for an app that could help.
-An app that could not only produce a professional self tape with no editing knowledge, but that could also assist you if there was no reader.
+As a producer, David has worked with casting directors who use self tapes as part of the casting process.
+As an actor, after he was asked to submit a self tape for a pilot within the hour but had no one to read with, he realized there was a need for an app that could help.
+An app that could not only produce a professional self tape with no editing knowledge but could also assist an actor if there was no reader.